 Gay boys at college have it easier than almost any other demographic of gays.
 They are surrounded by attractive guys their own age with lots of opportunities to meet them and hang out.
-Worse comes to worse they also have Grindr and dorm rooms.
+Worse comes to worst they also have Grindr and dorm rooms.
 However, while we college can somewhat easily get a hookup (if we desire to), it is nearly impossible to find an actual boyfriend for a legitimate, serious, exclusive relationship that will last.

 When I got to college I was so excited that is was easy to hookup with other guys: parties, shows, Grindr, facebook, and other school-specific websites for hookups and anonymous compliments–there were tons of outlets to meet gays.
 So my first year that’s what I did.

 But sometimes I would repeatedly hookup with the same guy.
 We would become friends with benefits (FWB).
 Each fwb was different.
-Some would have real conversation with me.
+Some would have a real conversation with me.
 Other would only text for booty calls.
 There were no strings attached, no expectations.
-There was just a lot of sex, a lot of condoms, and a lot lube.
+There was just a lot of sex, a lot of condoms, and a lot of lube.

 But there is always a large danger in a friends with benefits situation: developing feelings.
-This can be fatal because usually the other person only wants something causal.
+This can be fatal because usually the other person only wants something casual.
 This is especially true at college, where seemingly everyone “isn’t looking for anything serious right now.”
 So be cautious about fwbs, and know that feelings can be fatal.

 Open relationships are another odd trend for college students.
 Here you are in a relationship with another person, but you are still “open” and free to hookup with other people.
 This can be seen as the modern relationship sensibility or as the trend of college students being unable to commit.
-Either way, this type of relationship is void of exclusisivity.
+Either way, this type of relationship is void of exclusivity.
 All I can say on this subject is that although open relationships seem theoretically great (I still have a loving boyfriend to snuggle but I can still go sleep with the hot guy at the party tonight), in reality they usually lead to jealous and fights (“you slept with him?
 Was he better than me?”).

 However, the most prevalent type of relationship for college kids, and gay guys especially, is the vague, undefined relationship: you see each other a lot, you hookup, you talk about real things, you have some feelings for each other, you go out to eat (or at least go to the dining hall together)… but you never use the words “boyfriend,” “relationship,” or “exclusive.”
 Sadly, this is what is most popular, mainly because guys are too afraid to have “the relationship talk.”